-- 1 An Act to modify and repeal provisions related to the licensure of hearing aid dispensers and audiologists.
-2 - BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: 3 - 4 Section 1.
+- An Act to modify and repeal provisions related to the licensure of hearing aid dispensers and audiologists. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 4 Section 1.
 That § 36-24-1 be AMENDED: - 36-24-1.
-Terms used in this chapter mean: 6 (1) "Audiogram," a graphic summary of the measurements of hearing loss showing 7 number of decibels loss at each frequency tested; - "Audiologist," any person who is engaged in the practice of audiology and licensed (2) pursuant to this chapter; - "Audiology," the application of principles, methods, and procedures related to (3) hearing and the disorders of hearing and to related language and speech disorders; - (3)(4) "Auditory brain stem implant," a surgically implanted device that provides perception of sound via stimulation to the brainstem to a person who has significant sensorineural hearing loss in which stimulation at the auditory nerve is no longer a viable option; - (5) "Auditory osseointegrated device," a device, including surgical and non-surgical wearing options, that delivers sound to the inner ear by bypassing the outer and middle ear via bone conduction; - 19 Board," the South Dakota Board of Licensed Hearing Aid Dispensers and (6) 20 Audiologists; - (4)(7) "Cochlear implant," a surgically implanted device that provides perception of sound via stimulation to the cochlea to a person who has sensorineural hearing loss and to whom benefits from a hearing aid are limited; - (8) "Disorders of human hearing, balance, and other neural systems," any condition or auditory sensitivity, acuity, function, or processing disorder, whether of organic or nonorganic origin, peripheral or central, that impedes the normal function of
+Terms used in this chapter mean: (1) "Audiogram," a graphic summary of the measurements of hearing loss showing number of decibels loss at each frequency tested; (2) "Audiologist," any person who is engaged in the practice of audiology and licensed - (2) "Audiologist," any person who is engaged in the practice of audiology and licensed pursuant to this chapter; - (3) "Audiology," the application of principles, methods, and procedures related to hearing and the disorders of hearing and to related language and speech disorders; - (3)(4) "Auditory brain stem implant," a surgically implanted device that provides perception of sound via stimulation to the brainstem to a person who has significant sensorineural hearing loss in which stimulation at the auditory nerve is no longer a viable option; - (5) "Auditory osseointegrated device," a device, including surgical and non-surgical wearing options, that delivers sound to the inner ear by bypassing the outer and middle ear via bone conduction; - (6) "Board," the South Dakota Board of Licensed Hearing Aid Dispensers and Audiologists; - (4)(7) "Cochlear implant," a surgically implanted device that provides perception of sound via stimulation to the cochlea to a person who has sensorineural hearing loss and to whom benefits from a hearing aid are limited; - (8) "Disorders of human hearing, balance, and other neural systems," any condition or auditory sensitivity, acuity, function, or processing disorder, whether of organic or nonorganic origin, peripheral or central, that impedes the normal function of